-The thesis' goal is to use theoretical tools for a very practical concern, that is to provide the best possible tool for debugging.
-Depending on the student's motivation, the Ph.D can focus more on theory, implementation, or requirement analysis with some discussions with the actual users.
+The thesis' goal is to use theoretical tools for a very practical concern, that is to provide a scalable static analysis for very large circuits.
+Depending on the student's motivation, the Ph.D can focus more on theory or implementation.